8none1/pybq/README.md

  - Change the IP address of your MQTT server.
 It's right there near the top of bbq.py, `mqtt_client_ip`.

 ### Things you might like to change
+ - Temperature units default to degrees C.  You can switch to F by simply editing the `temperature_units` at the top of the file.
+This will change the on-unit display and the data which is sent to MQTT.
  - Change the MQTT topics that are used.
 These are set in the `handleNotification` function in the `DataDelegate` class.

 ## What happens when I turn my thermometer off?